lippertmarkus/lippertmarkus.github.io/_posts/2020-02-08-multiroom-audio-with-logitech-media-server.md

 ## Introduction

 LMS (formerly Squeezebox Server) was originally developed by Slim Devices and later acquired by Logitech which provided the solution as open source software.
 There were also hardware players (Squeezeboxes) which were used together with the Squeezebox Server.
 These hardware players are no longer sold, but their software is also open source so that the community could further maintain the server and player software.
-Thank's to that you're now able to easily set up your own server and build your own Squeezebox or just add a simple headless player to your multiroom audio solution.
+Thanks to that you're now able to easily set up your own server and build your own Squeezebox or just add a simple headless player to your multiroom audio solution.

 Most of the information can be found in the [wiki](http://wiki.slimdevices.com) or the [forums](https://forums.slimdevices.com/).
 If you need more information, please have a look there.
 I'll just quickly introduce the most important concepts to get started quickly with setting up a simple headless player.